Adhesives (or Glues)

 MAC :

-At time of writing MAC are experiencing difficulty sourcing a major component of the glue.
+• At time of writing MAC are experiencing difficulty sourcing a major component of the glue.
 Until a suitable replacement is found, MAC is not in production.
-Treasury Road (Australia) currently does have saleable stock.
+Treasury Road (Australia) currently does have very limited stock.

 PREP MULTI-USE ADHESIVE :